Remediation

 The government used these recommendations to develop its proposals for the Building a Safer Future consultation, which was followed by the long-awaited Building Safety Bill, published in July 2021.

-As part of the changes set out in the Building Safety Bill, a new Building Safety Regulator has been created within the Health and Safety Executive (HSE) with extensive new powers of regulation, inspection and enforcement.
+As part of the changes set out in the Building Safety Act, a new Building Safety Regulator (BSR) was created within the Health and Safety Executive (HSE) with extensive new powers of regulation, inspection and enforcement.
+From January 2026 the BSR moved out of HSE and is now a stand-alone body.

 Find out more about: